bassoy/OpenCL-Wrapper/Code/README.md

 Missing
 --------------
-* Images are not supported yet.
-* OpenGL Interoperability not supported yet.
 * Need to update for OpenCL 1.2.

 Known Bugs
 --------------
-* Event and EventLists are not fully tested.
+* Event and EventLists are not fully tested and may contain Bugs.